Why won't my hair grow?

 As these and a million other questions run through your mind, we want you to just breathe and relax.

 Hair growth is one of the most pressing of the hair trials and tribulations.
 You feel like your hair growth is stagnant, that no matter what you do (like all the promising hair masks) your hair just won’t go past the length that it is now.
 But like anything else, it can be figured out.

 There are plenty of reasons why hair decides not to grow past a certain length.
-Anything from your diet, chemical imbalances to the products you may be using can make it challenging for your hair to grow.
+Anything from your diet, chemical imbalances, or the products you may be using can make it challenging for your hair to grow.

 We all want long, healthy, shiny and damage-free locks, and we know how frustrating it can be when that doesn’t seem obtainable.

 We promise that (in some capacity) it is, and luckily for you, we have broken down the reasons why your hair may not be growing and some tricks to aid in the hair growth process.

 Why Won’t My Hair Grow?

 When it comes to an individual's hair growth, each person has a hair cycle growth phase where their hair has the potential to reach its longest length.

 The terminal length of hair is the maximum length that it could possibly reach without being cut or damaged.
 Hair does not necessarily stop growing when it reaches a specific length but it does once a certain period of time has passed (the cycle of your hair growth).

 The growth phase of hair is mostly determined by genetics and can last anywhere between two and six years.
 On average, most hair grows about half an inch per month and each hair finishes the cycle at different points (the reason people have multiple hair lengths on their heads).

 Everyone sheds hair!
 Shedding hair is completely normal and natural.

 It is a part of the hair growth process.
 Old hair is shed so that new hair can grow.
 Even the healthiest of scalps shed up to 150 strands of hair a day.